 This funder is primarily focused on bringing artistic expression into its region, but it wants that artistic work to come from all around the world.
 Dance performance and community engagement are a primary focus of the foundation's giving through its support of presenting organizations.

-Young Arts focuses on dancers in the 15 to 18 age range in the areas of ballet, jazz, modern, tap, world dance, and choreography.
+Young Arts focuses on dancers aged 15 to 18 in the areas of ballet, jazz, modern, tap, world dance, and choreography.
 The NYAF’s goal is to cultivate and develop the next generation of artists with mentorship, scholarships, and other opportunities.

 New England Foundation for the Arts actively and generously gives to artists and arts organizations throughout the United States (and sometimes internationally, too).
 Dance is at the forefront of this giving.